Daylio review. A diary app that pursues simplicity and functionality.

 It’s cheap and overall pretty good

 Daylio offers quite a few features that are unlocked in the paid version (such as automatic backups).
-You can purchase it for a little over 10 dollars per year when they discount the price, which seems quite affordable and appealing..
+When the price is discounted, it’s a little over 10 dollars per year, which seems quite affordable and appealing.
 Of course, the thought of paying a certain amount every year might be off-putting, but compared to other diary apps, Daylio seems quite affordable.
 Most of them charge several tens of dollars per year.
 Daylio is still good because the price is good when discounted.

 Daylio Summary